fiberhood/MorphleLogic/README_MORPHLE_LOGIC.md

 Two ML circuits are connected by placing them next to each other and having them touch, or else using a few "-" or "|" cells to bridge the small space between them.

 It would be possible, but very slow, to connect very distant circuits this way.
-A better way is to use a packet switching network to link didtant circuits, in contrast to the circuit switching fabric of FPGAs (though extremely recent FPGAs have added packet switching).
+A better way is to use a packet switching network to link distant circuits, in contrast to the circuit switching fabric of FPGAs (though extremely recent FPGAs have added packet switching).

 Packets of data through a network look just like waves of data through a ML circuit, so there is no mismatch when converting between one and the other.

 Instead of having every ML cell connect to the network, a row of special cells is inserted between some of the normal rows (between every 8 normal rows, for example).
-These cells also have eight possible configurations:
+These cells also have eight currently defined configurations (out of a possible sixteen):

  0. space: the default state, it is used to isolate the row above from the one in the row below
  1. a: this receives a bit from the first network port